Skip to content

 zfs-unlock unlock --daemon

-The daemon checks every 1 second while the receiver host is unreachable, then every 30 seconds after a reachable check.
+The daemon checks every 1 second while the receiver host is unreachable, for up to about 5 minutes.
+After that it backs off to the relaxed interval (default 30 seconds), which is also used after a reachable check.
 Use --interval to change the relaxed interval:

 zfs-unlock unlock --daemon --interval 60